SacredData/hyper-music/pages/index.md

 > What results from this ambitious musical endeavor is among the world's longest-running datasets comprised of advanced, complex, and challenging extended techniques, free improvisation strategem, and instrumental varieties.

 ## The Anti-Computer Music
 > **Software** should liberate, enable, and optimize.
-Fuck Ableton Live.
-Fuck Max/MSP.
+Music software in vogue today needlessly limits, restricts, and constrains.
 Long live the human spirit that lives within *music*.
+Long live free software.

 - **SM** emphasizes the soloist's *novel fundamentals*
 - **SM** is an AI free improvisation *friend*
 - **SM** is contact-free yet is an incredible *listener*

 Today's state of the art in real-time computer music software only optimizes for *giving it* but the true power behind the personal computer is its ability to *take it*.

-Fuck all the synchronized bleepity-bloops, messes of wires, and nonsense proprietary "DAW" software.
-Our approach to computer music invokes a little-known dark art within the sonic realm.
-We find the diamonds in your sound and make it the rough.
-With your sound, we drench the soundstage with the deepest, most passionate memories your instrument.
-Because software is not an instrument, and your goofy computer toys are not "hardware."

 Music begins and ends with acoustic output from a human being.
 We provide a real-time musical AI that can talk back to that most infinite of mankind's oldest language.